 Hillary Gyebi-Ababio (BSc, 2019)

-I graduated from the University of Bristol in 2019 with a BSc in Social Policy and was the Undergraduate Education Officer at Bristol Students' Union (2019-20).
+I graduated from the University in 2019 with a BSc in Social Policy and was the Undergraduate Education Officer at Bristol Students' Union (2019-20).
 I am currently the Vice President (Higher Education) at the National Union of Students, where I am part of a team representing 7 million students across the UK working on campaigns such as decolonisation, creating a new vision for education and wider campaigns to improve the lives of students.
-As part of the Alumni Committee, it has been and remains a priority for me to connect students with alumni, especially those from minoritised backgrounds.
-The vision and purpose of this committee is inspiring to me as it plays a big part in ensuring that the University of Bristol is a place that welcomes, supports, and enables all that pass through it to thrive.
-I am particularly keen to see the Alumni Committee play a key part in the University's work on race and confronting the systemic injustices that impact current students and Alumni at the University.
+As part of the Alumni Association Committee, it has been and remains a priority for me to connect students with alumni, especially those from minoritised backgrounds.
+The vision and purpose of this committee is inspiring to me as it plays a big part in ensuring that the University is a place that welcomes, supports, and enables all that pass through it to thrive.
+I am particularly keen to see the Alumni Association Committee play a key part in the University's work on race and confronting the systemic injustices that impact current students and alumni at the University.

-Natasha Guerra (BSc Physics 2009)
+Natasha Guerra (BSc 2009)

 Suwei Jiang (MBA 1997)

-I studied MBA in International Business in 1996-97 and benefited hugely from the deep expertise of the faculty and diverse nature of the student body.
+I studied for my MBA in International Business in 1996-97 and benefited hugely from the deep expertise of the faculty and diverse nature of the student body.
 I am now a partner at PwC leading our China Business Group based in London.
 I am an advisory board member for the Confucius Institute for Business at LSE, and an ambassador for the Women in Finance network in China launched by the Institute of Chartered Accountants in England and Wales.
 Lastly, I also mentor at the 30% club, a cross-company senior female leadership development platform.
-I am very excited to join the Alumni Association Committee and look forward to leveraging my years of experience and expertise with the China market to support the University relationship in this market and its engagement with the Chinese Alumni.
+I am very excited to join the Alumni Association Committee and look forward to leveraging my years of experience and expertise with the China market to support the University’s relationship in this market and its engagement with Chinese alumni.

 Matt Stringer (BA 1989)

-Membership of the Alumni Association Committee
+Alumni Association Committee Terms of Reference